Carbon Reduction Plan 🌱

 What has been calculated:

-The organisational boundary determines the operations included within the carbon footprint calculation and has been used to determine the emissions that are direct (come from sources owned by Interact) and indirect (are a consequence of the Interact’s activities but occur at sources owned or controlled by other entities).
+The organisational boundary determines the operations included within the carbon footprint calculation and has been used to determine the emissions that are direct (come from sources owned by Interact) and indirect (are a consequence of Interact’s activities but occur at sources owned or controlled by other entities).

 There are two options for setting the Organisational Boundaries, the equity share (4) or the control approach.
 The Company has based the calculation of the emissions from the delivery of its operations; therefore, the control approach has been used.